turingschool/lesson_plans/ruby_03-professional_rails_applications/self_directed_project.markdown

 ## Project Description

-The goal of this project is to create an successful web application from a project idea.
+The goal of this project is to create a successful web application from a project idea.
 You will create an app that will authenticate with a third-party service, consume an api, and solve an actual problem.

 The project requirements are listed below: